silverspringnetworks/developer_program/SDK/Starfish Example Plot Application/README.md

-# Silver Spring Networks - Starfish Data Platform Reference App
+#Starfish Data Platform Reference App

 To run this application, just open `index.html` in the browser.